jintonic/gears/tutorials/detector/optical/surface/polished/README.md

 :surf CsI2Teflon CsI:1 Teflon:2
   type dielectric_dielectric
   model unified
-  finish polishedfrontpainted
+  finish polished
   property photon_energies 2 2.5*eV 5.0*eV
            REFLECTIVITY      0      0
            TRANSMITTANCE     0      0

 ~~~

 Initially, a random number is generated.
 If the random number is greater than the sum of REFLECTIVITY and TRANSMITTANCE, the photon is absorbed.
 If it is not greater than the sum but is greater than REFLECTIVITY alone, the photon is transmitted.
-If the random number is not greater than REFLECTIVITY, the usual scattering calculation is performed, which in this case would be a specular spike reflection.
+If the random number is not greater than REFLECTIVITY, the usual scattering calculation is performed, which in this case would result in either refraction, calculated using Snell's law, or reflection.

 Below are screenshots demonstrating different values for the various parameters.
 The green lines represent the trajectories of the photons.
 The volume with the blue outline represents the CsI crystal.
 Photons are emitted from a thin strip along the middle of the CsI crystal and directed into the black-bordered volume, which is the Teflon.